Chapman808/ProductivityYoutube/README.md

 # ProductivityYoutube
 Chrome extension that removes some distracting features of YouTube including the sidebar and comment section.
 And yes...
 I did make this when I was supposed to be watching a lecture on YouTube!

+# Revolutionizing the Youtube Experience ... one Div at a time

+Mr Chapman has done it again.
+With dozens of characters, and over **4** lines of code, our favorite tech entrepreneur has once again revolutionized the global experience of digital minimalism.

 # Usage

 > open Chrome extension manager, and enable "developer mode".